Margaret Chase Smith: Legacy

-Smith is the namesake for the Maine State Ferry Service's Islesboro Ferry.
+Smith is the namesake for the Maine State Ferry Service's Islesboro Ferry, which is called "Margaret Chase Smith".
 A large framed painting of Smith hangs in the Maine State House in Augusta.
 On February 2, 1952, Smith was the guest on the CBS variety show Faye Emerson's Wonderful Town, in which hostess Faye Emerson visited Washington, D.C., to feature music popular in the nation's capital.
 On June 14, 1953, she was the "mystery celebrity" guest on What's My Line?
 In 1958, Folkways Records released the album An Interview with Margaret Chase Smith, in which she spoke of women in local and national politics, and addressed the youth of the nation.
 In 1961, Smith published her favorite family recipe, Maine Clam Chowder, in support of the Gold Star Wives of America military family support organization.

 Patricia Neal dramatized Senator Smith's Declaration of Conscience speech in the 1978 television movie Tail Gunner Joe.

-In 1965, she was awarded a Honorary Doctor of Laws (LL.D.) from Whittier College.
+In 1965, she was awarded an Honorary Doctor of Laws (LL.D.) from Whittier College.
 In 1970, the twin Margaret Chase Smith bridges opened in Smith's hometown of Skowhegan, Maine, connecting Skowhegan Island to either side of the Kennebec River.
 In 1979, the Supersisters trading card set was produced and distributed; one of the cards featured Smith's name and picture.

 Janis Benson portrayed Senator Smith in the 1998 miniseries From the Earth to the Moon.

-On June 13, 2007, the United States Postal Service issued a 58¢ postage stamp in its Distinguished Americans series to honor her.
+On June 13, 2007, the U.S. Postal Service issued a 58¢ postage stamp in its Distinguished Americans series to honor her.
 In 2010, the United States political action committee Maggie's List was founded, named after Smith; it works to "raise awareness and funds to increase the number of conservative women elected to federal public office."

-On June 8, 2022, a room in the United States Capitol was named after Smith (the Margaret Chase Smith room).
+In 2019, Time created 89 new covers to celebrate women of the year starting from 1920; it chose Smith for 1950.
+In 2020, Joe DiPietro debuted a play 'Conscience' about Sen. Smith's declaration and her development as a politician.
+On June 8, 2022, a room in the U.S. Capitol was named after Smith (the Margaret Chase Smith room).
 It is one of the first two rooms in the Capitol to be named after women who were senators, the other being the Barbara Mikulski room, which was named on the same day.